NYCPlanning/labs-factfinder-api/README.md

 `/search` returns search results for addresses, neighborhoods, etc.  Uses geosearch, and carto tables to return autocomplete suggestions.

 `/selection` sets and gets collections of census geometries.
-Uses mongodb to store an array of geoids that the user selected.
+Creates or looks up an array of geoids in the support_geoids table.

-`/survey` returns decennial/acs data for a given survey type and geographic selection.
-Queries postgresql using pg-promise.
+`/survey` returns decennial/acs data for a given array of geoids.

-### Caching
-The dokku plugin `nginx-cache` via [https://github.com/koalalorenzo/dokku-nginx-cache](https://github.com/koalalorenzo/dokku-nginx-cache) is enabled for this app, but nginx won't cache if expressjs is not returning a cache-control header.

-The `survey` routes contain simple middleware that adds `Cache-control` headers to responses with `max-age=2592000` (30 days).

 ### Routes